ankush1423/Library-Management-Backend/Readme.md

-# use and practice the technologies like mysql database , Node , Express , And sequelize
+# use and practice the technologies like NoSql database , Node , Express , And MongoDB